-Market risk is the risk to the Bank's earnings arising from changes in interest rates, currency exchange rates or from fluctuations in bond prices.
-Market risk arises when changes in market rates, prices and volatilities lead to a decline in the value of assets and liabilities, including financial derivatives.
+Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market parameters.
+Bank's earnings are exposed to changes in interest rates, foreign currency exchange rates or fluctuations in bond prices.
+Market risk arises when changes in market rates, prices and volatilities lead to a decline in the value of assets and liabilities, including off-balance sheet positions viz financial derivatives.
 Market risk is generated through both trading and banking book activities.

-The Bank conducts trading operations in interest rates, foreign exchange and securities.
+The Bank conducts trading operations in interest rates, foreign exchange and fixed-income securities.